michael-guard/garage-spraywall/README.md

 - **Single user** — There are no user accounts.
 One instance of the app = one person's problems.
 If multiple people need to track problems on the same wall, each person would need their own deployment.
 - **Online only** — The app requires an internet connection.
 There is no offline mode.
 - **One active wall photo** — Only one wall photo can be active at a time.
 If you re-set your wall, upload a new photo and it becomes the active one.
 Old problems still reference their original photo.
-- **Mobile-first** — Designed for phones in portrait orientation.
+- **Mobile-first** — Designed for Android phones running Chrome in portrait orientation.
 It works on desktop but the drawing experience is optimized for touch.
 - **Grades are V-scale only** — V0 through V10.
 No Font scale or other grading systems.

 ## Tech Stack